mozilla-extensions/searchengine-devtools/README.md

 # Features

-**Search Engine by locale and region**
+**Search Engine by local and region**

 - Check local changes to search-config by pasting the search-config.json file you’ve changed into the textbox
-- Check which engines are shipped per user by filtering the Region, Local, distribution ID, or Experiment ID fields
+- Check which engines are shipped per user by filtering the region, local, distribution ID, or Experiment ID fields

 **Search Locale/region by Engine**

-- Search up the Locales or Regions that the search engine is shipped to
+- Search up the locales or regions that the search engine is shipped to

 **Compare Configurations**

 - Compare different local, staging, production configurations to see which engines have changed

 # Install